applebuddy/TOEIC-Speaking-Study/README.md

 ## Q11

+과중한 업무가 힘들게 할까요? 새로운 상사가 힘들게 할까요?

+- I think getting a new boss is more challenging than getting a heavier workload for a few reasons. it takes time to build a relationship with new boss. so I can't get the information that I need easier from new boss. they usuall know things i don't know but I can't ask somethings before getting along with him. also, I think, this is what really matters now. society tells company not to change boss quickly. but most company don't follow that. so it is getting more and more important I think to imporve the empoyee's productivities.
+  Any Not just me, but most people think that, to work well, changing boss frequently is not the solution, so, these are my reasons.

+- I think getting a heavier workload is more challenging than getting a new boss for a few reasons.
+First of all, If my workload is heavy, I might have to stay at work longer.
+To be specific, I would have trouble staying focused, and I couldn't do them fast enough to finish them on time.
+This means that I would have less time to spend with my family or friends.
+Secondly, a heavier workload would stress me out more.
+For example, when I have more work to do, I become responsible for more things.
+As a result, I need to worry about many things at once. and that makes me tried and anxious.
+Therefore,....

 Q Do you agree or disagree with the following statement?
 For new employees, it is more important to get acquainted with colleagues and supervisors than to do anything else.